1090MHz/XPlane-Plugin-Template/README.md

 # XPlugin
 X-Plane plugin demonstrating essential callbacks for initialization, resource management, and event handling.

-Certainly!
-Here's a template for a README file suitable for a GitHub repository of an X-Plane plugin demonstrating essential callbacks:

 ---

 # X-Plane Plugin with Essential Callbacks